CarloLucibello/Tsunami.jl/docs/src/index.md

 ## Usage Examples

-Define your model subtyping the `FluxModule` abstract type, implement a few required methods, then let the `Trainer` train the model on your dataset with `fit`.
+Define your model subtyping the `FluxModule` abstract type, implement a few required methods, then let the `Trainer` train the model on your dataset with `fit!`.
 Tsunami will handle all of the boilerplate (training loop, logging, gpu movement, validation, ...).

 ```julia
 using Flux, Optimisers, Statistics, Tsunami, HuggingFaceDatasets, ImageCore